oskarhlm/TDT4195-StarterCode/README.md

 # TDT4195 - Visual Computing Fundamentals

 This is the repository for the assignments in TDT4195.
+Originally written by Håkon Hukkelas.
+Maintained by Mamoona Birkhez Shami.

 ## Overview